 A lithium-ion battery is best kept between 50 per cent and 80 per cent charged so as to use the charged ions and keep battery life prolonged.
 So charging in short bursts throughout the day is probably the best way to keep your phone going in both the short and long term.

 That's a lot easier with wireless charging.
 Both Android and iOS allow you to use Low Power Modes to extend the life of your battery over the day, allowing you to preserve your battery further.

 Stick with official chargers

 While you can use any charger for a lot of phones, like Android devices, it's best to use the official one.

-Chargers from the big brand names have been checked, checked and rechecked to perfection.
+Chargers from the big brand names have been checked, checked and rechecked to perfection to ensure an optimum, and more importantly, steady charge.
 Once you start using third party chargers you're entering risky territory where you may end up damaging your battery without realising it.